 Massachusetts Bill: S.1037

-An Act relative to protecting animals from abusers, H.3772, filed by Representative Tram T. Nguyen, prohibits people convicted of animal cruelty (including torture, mutilation, and dogfighting) from possessing, adopting, or fostering animals for at least five years after their release from custody.
+An Act relative to the ownership of pets by convicted animal abusers, S.1037 filed by Representative Tram T. Nguyen, prohibits people convicted of animal cruelty (including torture, mutilation, and dogfighting) from possessing, adopting, or fostering animals for at least five years after their release from custody.
 The strong language of the redraft bill released from the Joint Committee on Judiciary is most similar to the bill filed by Representative Tram Nguyen (H.3772).
 Bills with similar intent were filed by State Senator Dean Tran (S.1037) and State Representative Brad Hill (H.1435).

 By helping prevent future cruelty to animals, possession bans help save local agencies and shelters resources (large-scale cruelty cases can cost hundreds of thousands of taxpayer dollars during lengthy trials).
 They also offer law enforcement officials an additional tool to monitor and quickly intervene to protect at-risk animals and prevent animal abuse in their communities.